Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 This question evaluates the effect of a government-imposed minimum wage, which is set above the comp

-Impact of Input Price Change on Factor Demand
+Impact of Technological Change on Labor Productivity and Derived Demand

 Integrative Analysis: Factor Market Shifts and Firm Profitability